GIScience/openrouteservice/README.md

 ## Installation

-Instructions on how to install openrouteservice will follow soon.
+Instructions on how to install OpenRouteService will follow soon.

 ## API Documentation